Maggie Jamieson, Psychotherapy & Counselling MSc., BSc., UKCP Reg.

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-My fee is £65 a session and this is payable in cash or cheque on the day.
+My fee is £65 a session payable by Bank transfer on the day of the session.

 Cancellation policy - I ask for 48 hours notice of cancellation of a session, otherwise the full fee is payable.